Dreaming of pubs, sea breezes and open meadows? We are too. That’s why we’ve made a list of 25 things Ireland is known and famous for!

 In defense of the Irish, their differently spelled version of the f-word isn’t a direct translation of how it’s used elsewhere in the world.
 While you may find some words offensive, you’ll observe that the same words don’t pack the same punch as how you might interpret them.
 This cultural habit is intrinsically linked to the self-deprecating humor we discussed earlier.

 If it bothers you, temporarily close your ears off when walking past crowds!

 Ireland is famous for being a floating time capsule, at least when it comes to ancient history.
 All over the island, you can find sites that are as old – some even older – than the Ancient Egyptian pyramids.

-Many are located within driving distance of big cities, and if you’re staying in Dublin it’s worth the one hour drive north to see the Hill of Tara.
+Many are located within driving distance of big cities, which calls for an Ireland road trip.
+If you’re staying in Dublin it’s worth the one-hour drive north to see the Hill of Tara.
 Located in County Meath, the Hill of Tara is an archeological complex.
 There are ancient monuments scattered all around the area, so at least a few hours exploration should be reserved purely for this.

 The Eurovision song contest is as polarizing as it is mesmerizing.
 If you’ve no idea what it is, you’re missing out.
 Ireland is famous for being the crowned winners of Eurovision no fewer than seven times, and they (proudly) are the only nation to win three years in a row!

 Eurovision is an extravaganza of over-the-top outfits, quirky entrants and, of course, music.
 Each participating nation sends their chosen singer or group to represent them in the contest, and in true Eurovision style, things escalate pretty quickly.
 But that wasn’t always the case.
 Back in the day, European nations took it pretty seriously.